gbvanrenswoude/concourse-git-namespace-resource/Readme.md

 Check for a change in the project set.
 Version tracking is done by hashing the list of all projects.

 ### `in`:
-Fetches the projects in projects.json.
-Optionally clone all projects under their project name.
+Fetches the projects and deliver them in json format in projects.json and lowercase name in projectlist.txt.
+Optionally clone in all projects under their project name.

 ### `out`:
 Does nothing. (for now)